offbynull/portmapper/README.md

  * [FAQ](#faq)

 ## Introduction
-Port Mapper is a Java library, originally developed as part of the [Peernetic](https://github.com/offbynull/peernetic) project, that allows you to forward ports on NAT-enabled routers.
+The Port Mapper project is a Java library that allows you to forward ports on NAT-enabled routers (originally developed as part of the [Peernetic](https://github.com/offbynull/peernetic) project).
 Port Mapper has several distinct advantages over existing Java libraries that provide port forwarding functionality:

 * Tested on all major platforms: Android, Windows, Linux, and Mac
-* Supports UPnP-IGD (Universal Plug-and-Play Internet Gateway Device) -- both IGD v1.0 and IGD v2.0
+* Supports UPnP-IGD (Universal Plug-and-Play Internet Gateway Device) -- both IGD v1.0 and IGD v2.0 services
 * Supports NAT-PMP (Network Address Traversal Port Mapping Protocol)
 * Supports PCP (Port Control Protocol)
 * Supports both IPv4 and IPv6
-* Fault-tolerant -- works around malformed responses and faulty routers
+* Fault-tolerant -- works around malformed responses and faulty devices
-* Light-weight -- very few dependencies and easy to port to other languages
+* Light-weight -- very few third-party dependencies and easy to port to other languages

 ## Quick-start Guide

 Port Mapper requires JDK7 or later.
-If you're using Maven POM, add "portmapper" as a dependency.
+In your Maven POM, add "portmapper" as a dependency.

 ```xml
 <dependency>